WP-for-Church/Sermon-Manager/readme.txt

 ### 2.9 ###
 * Improved admin area
 * Fix series not showing up when sorted by date
+* Modify: Books in filter will be now sorted by biblical order

 ### 2.8.5 ###
 * Revert to old rendering engine, until we fix new one